 About Yoga

-Yoga is a powerful healing practice that can help you come into the present moment, calm your nervous system and inhabit your body more deeply.
+Yoga is a powerful ancient practice that can help you come into the present moment, calm your nervous system and inhabit your body more deeply.
 Rather than just being a form of physical exercise, it’s more a way of life, incorporating ethical living, breathwork, meditation and spirituality.

 About soul care tools/contemplative prayer